-- A complaint shall be made in writing to the Vice Chancellor for Student Affairs, 1100 College Drive and shall contain the name and address of the complainant and a brief description of the alleged violation. - Complaints should be filed within thirty (30) days after the complainant becomes aware of the alleged violation. - An investigation by the Vice Chancellor for Student Affairs shall follow the filing of a complaint.
-This process offers an informal but thorough investigation affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint. - A written determination as to the findings and the validity of the complaint, and a description of the resolution, if any, shall be issued to the complainant no later than ten (10) days after filing of the complaint.
+- TABLE OF CONTENTS - A complaint shall be made in writing by using the Compliment/Concern form to the Vice Chancellor for Student Affairs.
+The information required is included on the online form. - Complaints should be filed within thirty (30) days after the complainant becomes aware of the alleged violation. - An investigation by the Vice Chancellor for Student Affairs shall follow the filing of a complaint.
+This process offers an informal but thorough investigation affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint. - A written determination as to the findings and the validity of the complaint, and a description of the resolution, if any, shall be issued to the complainant no later than ten (10) days after filing of the complaint. - The Compliance Coordinator shall maintain the files and records relating to complaints filed.

-- The ADA Coordinator shall maintain the files and records relating to complaints filed. - The complainant may request reconsideration of the case in instances where he/she is dissatisfied with the investigation, findings or resolution of the Vice Chancellor for Student Affairs.
+The complainant may request reconsideration of the case in instances where he/she is dissatisfied with the investigation, findings, or resolution of the Vice Chancellor for Student Affairs.
 This request should be made to the Office of the Chancellor within five (5) days of receipt of the determination.